 In this blog post, we’ll share some tips and common mistakes to avoid when creating audience lists.

 URL Targeting is the most common way of creating audience lists which are accessible through AdWords.
 PPC managers can either use lists as a standalone factor for bid modification or in combination with other lists/factors.

 In either case, it’s important to make sure that the settings for URL matching and its value are correct.
 Rules like “URL contains” could create too broad an audience if the setup is not done correctly.

-For example “URL contains = Cart” could target your shopping cart page as well as other URLs containing “cart” in their name.
+For example “URL contains = Cart” could target your shopping cart page as well as other URLs containing “cart”.
 So if you notice an audience list created with this rule make sure that it’s not targeting other pages at the same time.

 Recommendation: Use as much of the URL as you can including http/s protocol.

 Shopping Cart Abandoners are a very important list for most of the eCommerce sites, so it’s always worth checking the setup for it specifically.
-It can easily get mixed up with “Cart Viewers” if the wrong URL targeting method have been chosen to build it.
-Make sure your “Cart Abandoners” list doesn’t contains users who have completed a purchase.
+It can easily get mixed up with “Cart Viewers” if the wrong URL targeting method has been chosen to build it.
+Make sure your “Cart Abandoners” list doesn’t contain users who have completed a purchase.

 For some websites, it’s possible to go directly to the checkout step without visiting the cart page, if your site is in this category, make sure either you have Checkout Abandoners along with Shopping Cart Abandoners in separate lists or another unified list for both segments.

 2. Adwords audiences: Remarketing tags